heyteacher/ng-covid-19-ita-charts/README.md

     │
     └─── charts/ main component with bars and series charts │
+    └─── legend/ generic legend component for series chart │
+    └─── google-analytics/ module for track pages and event │                      in Google Analytics
+    │
     └─── series-control/ component on header of series charts │                  with Log/Linear view
-    │
-    └─── google-analytics/ module for track pages and event │                      in Google Analytics
     │
     └─── tree-menu/ component tree in the left side with │               levels contry -> region -> province